tbrowder/Excel/README.md

 * a research scientist's experimental results
 * a financial analyst's list of security data

-## INITIAL VERSION
+## PROVIDES

-The first working version will provide:
+This version provides:

 * Excel and CSV data readers